The industry reacts to the Bank of England’s base rate hike

 “Lenders often benchmark their cost of funding against SONIA SWAP rates which have taken into account the Bank of England increasing rates for weeks now.”

 Further hikes may be on the way, but good lenders will be ready for this.
-At MFS, we have over 16 years of experience behind us.
+At Market Financial Solutions, we have over 16 years of experience behind us.
 We continued to lend amid a global credit crunch, political uncertainty, and an unprecedented worldwide pandemic.

 We’re ready to support you and your clients through whatever challenges lay on the horizon.
 Evidently, we’re not the only ones with a finger on the pulse of the financial system too.
 Rest assured, you’re in good hands.